FastCovNetProject/FastCovNetProject/Preprocessing/README.md

 Thanks to this technique, we could also find and remove "grey" and blurry images that we could not find with the "Standard Deviation" techique from before:

 <img src="./Images/Grey-ones-2.PNG" height="500">

+## Conclusions
+In order to have a good image classification model, it's very important to have a lot of good quality data.
+Unfortunately, both things, quantity and quality of data, are very hard to achieve in the medical field.
+It took aprox.
+4 months to complete the circuit of image retrieval, even though we already knew the theorical steps to follow.
+Meanwhile, could build the infrastructure, security measures and practice with different datasets.
+On the other hand, we had to spend lots of hours in preprocessing this data, as we've described in this section.
+There was a lot of data visualization and filtering involved, as well as analysis on how to join data from different sources.
+Moreover, we also found that we had some low quality images and labels.
+We used several techniques to improve our dataset:
+* Missing labels imputation:
+   * **Worked**: Classification of missing ViewPosition data with Densenet121
+* Image removal:
+   * **Worked**:
+      * Image pixel standard deviation filtering
+      * Similar image scoring
+   * **Didn't work very well**:
+      * Image pixel average value filtering
+      * PCA/t-SNE + k-means clustering